 A trip to Bahrain isn’t complete without a visit to the ancient town of Muharraq, which was once Bahrain’s capital city.
 While in Muharraq, you’ll be able to witness some of the best examples of the Kingdom’s rich history.
 Visit a traditional souq market or marvel at the oldest display of traditional architecture in the Fareej Al Bin Ali district.
 Take a step back in time as you dive the Pearling Trail which once the centre of the global pearl industry.

 Source: Dive Bahrain

 Bahrain’s newest tourist attraction comes in the form of the world’s largest underwater theme park, Dive Bahrain.
 This dive site features beautiful artificial reefs and the first decommissioned Boeing 747 to be submerged.
 The site will provide a unique view of Bahrain and an exceptional dive experience located off the coast of Muharraq.
 For sport lovers, Muharraq is also said to have one of the best football teams in Bahrain.

-The Amwaj Islands are a group of man-made islands located in glistening blue waters of the Persian Gulf.
-It is a rapidly growing city is a great place to visit in Bahrain with luxurious towers popping up all over the island and home to many hotels, fine eateries and a theme park to keep you entertained.
+The Amwaj Islands are a group of man-made islands located in glistening blue waters of the Arabian Gulf.
+It is a rapidly growing city is a great place to visit in Bahrain with luxurious towers popping up all over the island and home to many hotels and fine eateries to keep you entertained.

 Located just a 4-hour drive from Riyadh, Saudi Arabia is the town of Al Jasra.
 One of its must-see attractions is the Handicraft Centre where visitors can witness traditional Bahraini arts and crafts.
 To learn about traditional things to do in Bahrain, this government-run centre encourages tourists to participate in activities such as basket-weaving in an attempt to preserve these arts.